kirby-b/Arduino-Morse-Code/README.md

 Build the arduino with the parts described in the model sketch.
 To be very specific I used
 1. An Elegoo Arduino uno r3
 2. A 830 Tie-points Breadboard
-3. 5 mm red led light
+3. 5 mm red led light (long bit on the side of the resistor)
 4. 220 ohm resistor
 6. 2 Black M-M wires
 7. 1 Red M-M wire